magoyette/chapbook-tweego-starter/README.md

     - scripts
     - styles
     - twee
-- src (default story provided with chapbook-tweego-starter)
+- src (default story provided with chapbook-tweego-builder)

-The `stories` folder is configured to be ignored by the Git repository of chapbook-tweego-starter.
+The `stories` folder is configured to be ignored by the Git repository of chapbook-tweego-builder.
 The stories can be stored under `stories` each in their own repository.

 The `src` folder is used by default by Chapbook Tweego Builder.
 That example story is used for the purpose of testing Chapbook Tweego Builder.

 ### Switching between stories

-The `switch` goal allows to configure which story should be built with chapbook-tweego-starter.
+The `switch` goal allows to configure which story should be built with chapbook-tweego-builder.
 Only one story can be built at a time.

 The argument passed to `npm run switch` is the path to the root folder of the story.
 That path must contains 3 subfolders: `scripts`, `styles` and `twee`.